deswa7310/E101-AVC-Project-Team-11/Weekly Update Doc.md

 - Please add the appropriate labels to any pull requests you do.
 Adding labels helps sort out and if you assign people, it will notify them
 - Also please use this page for discussions

+John:
+ - Sorry for the huge gap of inactivity guys, just had to catch up with all my assignments and lectures and had a lot going on irl.
+But I'm back and ready to crush this project.
+Once Jayen has the base code up we should all check over it to see if we can optimise it in any way.
+ - In case anyone didn't catch it in the lecture, the way to change the maze is by editing the first line of the "config.txt" file in the AVC_server folder.
+Change the core in "mazeFile,core.txt" to completion or challenge.
+ - I've got my own form of the core working and almost finished with completion (just tweaking the logic a bit).
+It's similar to Jayen's but some parts are different.
+I'm thinking of implementing my additions bit by bit to give everyone a chance to decide whether my changes are necessary or not.
+ - Reminder that we need some kind of prompt for the user to pick which code the robot should use (core, completion, or challenge).
+Also the user will have to manually pick which maze to use by editing the config.txt file in AVC_server, so if that's not in the instructions already we should add it.